Click on a name to skip to an individual bio:

 Vanessa's research interests include educational support services and mentorship of first-generation, low-income, and historically marginalized students as well as the linkages between health and education as it pertains to health disparities and academic achievements.
 She has a focused interest on food and housing insecurity among community college students, and the role of public benefits and provision of wraparound student services in facilitating students’ basic need security and promoting student success.

 She received an Associate of Arts degree in Liberal Studies and an Associate of Arts degree in Sociology from Contra Costa College.
 She earned her BA in Public Health from the University of California, Berkeley and her Master of Public Health (MPH) from San Francisco State University.
+Vanessa received her doctorate for her dissertation titled, Food and Housing Insecurity Among Students at a Community College District.

 Laurie Murdock has served San Francisco Unified School District for about twenty years, mostly as a Spanish bilingual teacher.
 She has taught 1st through 5th grades including combination grades and looping, aiding students with different language, learning, and emotional needs.
 Laurie has worked with interns throughout her career and was a mentor teacher with the Muir Alternative Teacher Education program.